diarmidmackenzie/instanced-mesh/README.md

 This doesn't exist yet.
 It's an anticipated component to facilitate cascading of object3DUpdated events to all children beneath a parent.

-This will be required when movement of a parent object leads to movement of a large number of child objects that are members of an Instanced Mesh.
-That will become necessary once we support diverse Frames of Reference for mesh & mesh members.
+Such cascading will be required when movement of a parent object leads to movement of a large number of child objects that are members of an Instanced Mesh.
+That will become necessary once we support diverse Frames of Reference for mesh & mesh members. (coming soon... ???)